callstack/linaria/docs/LINTING.md

 ## stylelint

-For linting styles with [stylelint](https://stylelint.io/), we provide our custom preprocessor (`linaria/stylelint-preprocessor`) and a basic config tailored for linaria - `linaria/stylelint-config` based on [`stylelint-config-recommended`](https://github.com/stylelint/stylelint-config-recommended).
+For linting styles with [stylelint](https://stylelint.io/), we provide our custom config tailored for linaria - `linaria/stylelint-config` based on [`stylelint-config-recommended`](https://github.com/stylelint/stylelint-config-recommended).

 ### Installation